North Korea could have U.S. within missile range, says South

 North Korea, which denounces the United States as the mother of all warmongers on an almost daily basis, has spent decades and scarce resources to try to develop technology capable of striking targets as far away as the United States and it is also working to build a nuclear arsenal.

-But experts believe the North is still years away from mastering the technology needed to miniaturize a nuclear bomb to mount on a missile.
+But experts believe the North is still years away from mastering the technology needed to miniaturise a nuclear bomb to mount on a missile.

-South Korean defense officials also said there was no confirmation whether the North had the re-entry technology needed for a payload to survive the heat and vibration without disintegrating.
+South Korean defence officials also said there was no confirmation whether the North had the re-entry technology needed for a payload to survive the heat and vibration without disintegrating.

 Despite international condemnation, the launch this month was seen as a major boost domestically to the credibility of the North's young leader, Kim Jong-un, who took over power from his father who died last year.